 Unreasonable pressure for sexual activity.
 When the individuals makes it clear to you that they do not want sex, that they want you to stop, or that they do not want to go past a certain point of sexual interaction, continued pressure beyond that point can be coercive.

-Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for their health and/or safety or safety or the health/safety of others.
-The intent of the conduct is irrelevant.
-It is how the conduct is perceived by the affected person based on a reasonable person standard.
+3. Stalking: engaging in a course of conduct directed at a specific person that would cause a reasonable person to (a) fear for their health and/or safety or the health/safety of others; or (b) suffer substantial emotional distress.

-Gender-based harassment is unwelcome conduct based on a person’s actual or perceived sex.
-It includes slurs, taunts, stereotypes, or name-calling, as well as gender-motivated physical threats, attacks, or other hateful conduct.
+Harassment based on someone's sex, gender, sexual orientation, gender identity, or gender expression may constitute discrimination and/or sexual harassment.
+Gender-based harassment may include slurs, taunts, stereotypes, or name-calling, as well as gender-motivated physical threats, attacks, or other hateful conduct.

-Discrimination is defined as conduct by any means directed at another person that is so severe or pervasive, and objectively offensive that it substantially interferes with another's ability to work, study, participate in, or benefit from the university's programs or activities, such that the person is effectively denied equal access to the university's resources and opportunities, on the basis of the individual's protected status.
+EWU employees are prohibited from discriminating against others on the basis of their protected status.
+Discrimination is defined as adverse treatment of another person on the basis of their protected status.
+EWU also prohibits both employees and students from engaging in discriminatory harassment.
+Discriminatory harassment is defined as conduct by any means directed at another person that is so severe or pervasive, and objectively offensive that it substantially interferes with another's ability to work, study, participate in, or benefit from the university's programs or activities, such that the person is effectively denied equal access to the university's resources and opportunities, on the basis of the individual's protected status.

 Prejudice in favor of or against a thing, person, or group compared to another, usually in a way that is unfair.

 Occurs when someone consciously rejects stereotypes and supports anti-discrimination efforts, but also holds negative associations in their mind unconsciously.

 The act of excluding, ignoring, or relegating someone to the outer edge of a group/society/community.